 So why should you use a third-party location SDK instead of building your own solution?

 Creating quality location-aware functionality from scratch can be costly and time-consuming.
 Using a pre-existing SDK can be a great alternative to building your own, with fast integration and reliable data to bring your location-aware app to life without the hassle.
+It requires expertise in geolocation, data collection, and data analysis, which may not be available in-house.
+Using a third-party location SDK can be a more cost-effective and efficient solution.
+These SDKs are often pre-built with all the necessary tools and documentation, making it easy for developers to integrate location-based features into their applications quickly and without the need for specialized expertise.

 Most importantly, high-quality location data is vital.
 Whether it's for location-based marketing campaigns or tracking a delivery, you need to ensure your data is accurate and consistent in order to deliver a great user experience and gain the insights you need.
 Location SDKs are designed in a way that allows you to always collect accurate and noise-free data that you can rely on.